 Labels, labels, labels – in all senses of the word it can be confusing when working out what to drink instead of alcohol.
-If you start quaffing alcohol-free beers, are you just replacing one habit with another?
+If you start quaffing alcohol-free drinks, are you just replacing one habit with another?
 Or is a fake alcoholic drink dangerous?
 How much alcohol is 0.5% really?
 And why do they not taste like the ‘real’ thing?
 What options are out there?

 Laura tackles the subjects in this week’s webinar.
 Below are a few of the key questions she answered:

 Am I replacing one addiction with another?